DiscoverBloomberg Daybreak: Europe Edition

 Reverse

 Bloomberg Daybreak Weekend with Host Nathan Hager take a look at some of the stories we'll be tracking in the coming week.
-In the US – a look ahead to S jobs and CPI data, along with a focus on 3 stocks for the week ahead.
-In the UK – a look ahead to International Energy Week in London.
-In Asia – a look ahead to Softbank Earnings.
+In the US – a look ahead to the February jobs report, along with a focus on 3 stocks for the week ahead.
+In the UK – a look ahead to "Made in Europe" the tagline of a new scheme to rejuvenate Europe's defense, energy, and manufacturing sectors.
+In Asia – a look ahead to China PMI data.
 See omnystudio.com/listener for privacy information.

 loading